-The Member has been asked to be a member of a professional tribunal.
+(a) The Member has been asked to be a member of a professional tribunal.
 A professional tribunal would include disciplinary and investigative bodies of the Professional Bodies and government appointed tribunals and boards involved in the review of auditors and liquidators.
-As a member of the professional tribunal, the tribunal will be relying on the Member's specialised training, study or experience in accounting in providing informed input to allow the tribunal to determine the issues to be raised and decided upon before the tribunal.
+As a member of the professional tribunal, the tribunal will be relying on the Member's specialised training, study or experience in providing informed input to allow the tribunal to determine the issues to be raised and decided upon before the tribunal.

-Analysis: Consulting Expert - the Member is using the Member's accounting knowledge to provide assistance in respect of a Proceeding, but is not giving evidence (expert or lay) in the Proceedings.
-The Member has been chosen to be a tribunal member in part because of the Member's specialised training, study or experience in accounting.
+Consulting Expert - the Member is using his/her accounting knowledge to provide assistance in respect of a Proceeding, but is not giving evidence (expert or lay) in the Proceedings.
+It is to be presumed that the Member has been chosen to be a tribunal member in part because of the Member's accounting knowledge and experience.